Sp-cd-prep/Node-notes/Readme.md

 These are just a few of the many methods available in the `fs` module.
 Other methods include those for working with directories (`fs.readdir`, `fs.mkdir`, `fs.rmdir`, etc.) and for file information (`fs.stat`, `fs.access`, etc.).

-Certainly!
-Here are a few more examples of using the `fs` module for various file system operations in Node.js:

 ### 1. Directory Operations: